***/**** Image B- Sound C-

 directed by John Cornell

-by Bill Chambers It's possible that the monster success of "Crocodile" Dundee--a low-budget Australian import starring the international spokesman for Foster's Lager's and Australian tourism--seems like temporary mass hysteria these days.
+by Bill Chambers It's possible that the monster success of "Crocodile" Dundee--a low-budget Australian import starring the international spokesman for Foster's Lager and Australian tourism--seems like temporary mass hysteria these days.
 In America, the film was the second-biggest release of 1986 (after Top Gun), earning more than the combined grosses of eventual perennials Aliens and Ferris Bueller's Day Off.
 Paul Hogan even won the Golden Globe for Best Actor in a Comedy or Musical.
 (The screenplay, co-written by Hogan, was, yes, nominated for an Oscar; Hannah and Her Sisters claimed the prize.)
 But in the years since, the term "Crocodile Dundee" has become derogatory shorthand for the outdoorsy Australian, and the notoriously generous IMDb voters currently have the movie at a Grinchy 6.5/10.
 It's a film that has been curiously immune to '80s/childhood nostalgia, as the tardy, Razzie-nominated second sequel either confirmed or guaranteed.

-I myself saw "Crocodile" Dundee when it came out, in the summer of 1986 (at age 11), and adored it.
+I myself saw "Crocodile" Dundee when it came out, in the fall of 1986 (at age 11), and adored it.
 I bought a previously-viewed copy on VHS and hung the poster, which had a gentle surrealism in the image of Paul Hogan parting New York City's canyons like the Red Sea that appealed to my burgeoning artistic side.
 Above all, though, it was a memento of a film that made me and evidently millions of other people feel pretty good.
 I think the movie has a number of instantly-iconic moments--"That's not a knife" the one that's endured and that the sequel was obliged to recreate--that galvanized its popularity by becoming shared cultural memes.
 (The trailer showed uncanny foresight in identifying them--or perhaps it predetermined them.)
 It also recognized the value of adapting an evergreen like Tarzan for the '80s, even though there had already been two previous attempts to revive the moribund character earlier in the decade.
 "Crocodile" Dundee succeeded where Tarzan the Ape Man and Greystoke: The Legend of Tarzan, Lord of the Apes failed because it remembered not only to keep in the vein of the archetypal Weissmuller-O'Sullivan Tarzans, but also to remake their funniest outing (Tarzan's New York Adventure).1 What the modern reboot industry doesn't get is that while audiences love being told the same stories over and over again, a brand name just as often represents the baggage of legacy as it does credibility.

 Sue Charlton (Linda Kozlowski) is a photojournalist for NEWSDAY who decides while doing a series on Australia to interview Mick "Crocodile" Dundee (Hogan), an Outback tour guide so named because he allegedly lost his leg in a skirmish with a crocodile.
 It's mostly an exaggeration (when they meet, Mick lifts his pant leg to reveal a circular scar he calls a "love bite"), but Sue decides to report on the experience of going on walkabout with Mick anyway, and the articles that come out of that three-day excursion make him a rock star back in New York.
 (Evidently when the legend became fact for her, she chose to print the legend.)
 Where she finds the equipment to write and transmit these pieces is anyone's guess and beside the point: Urbane Sue and rugged Mick bond in the wild, with a crocodile attack proving particularly instrumental in throwing them together romantically.
 Mick, who's never left Australia, returns with her to the Big Apple, where he becomes the toast of high society and discovers competition for Sue's affections in the form of her smarmy editor (Mark Blum, the guy you'd get when William Atherton wasn't available).
 Mainly Mick puts his unique set of survival skills to use in the concrete jungle.